Reduce repository size

 - git filter-branch - powerful, tricky to configure, slow on big repositories.
 Part of the core Git suite.

 Remember, after you rewrite the history, whether you use the BFG or filter-branch, you will need to remove

 reflog entries that point to old history, and finally run the garbage collector to purge the old data.

 How Git history rewrite works

 Cloning a repository clones the entire history — including every version of every source code file.
 If a user commits a huge file, such as a JAR, every clone thereafter includes this file.
 Even if a user ends up removing the file from the project with a subsequent commit, the file still exists in the repository history.
-To remove this file from your repository you must:
+To remove this file from your repository, and its history, you must:

 - remove the file from your project's current file-tree

 - remove the file from repository history - rewriting Git history, deleting the file from all commits containing it

 - remove all reflog history that refers to the old commit history

 - repack the repository, garbage-collecting the now-unused data using git gc